Keyv API

 Compression

-Keyv supports gzip and brotli compression.
+Keyv supports gzip, brotli and lz4 compression.
 To enable compression, pass the compress option to the constructor.

 import Keyv from 'keyv';